lemingshen/PolyU-Survival/docs/source/comp/equipment_purchase_supervisor.rst

-Equipment Purchase using Supervisor's Research Funding
+Equipment Purchase using Supervisor's Funding
 =========================================================

 During the PhD research period, you may need to purchase some equipment or services for your research, such as embedded devices and OpenAI API services.
 This documentation provides a step-by-step guide on how to apply for equipment purchase using your supervisor's research funding.